Cleaning, sanitizing and disinfecting during the COVID-19 pandemic

-- All classrooms, common areas, and most high-touch surfaces will be cleaned, sanitized, and disinfected frequently, at least daily when there is an activity, by Custodial Services.
+- All classrooms, common areas and most high-touch surfaces will be cleaned/sanitized and disinfected frequently, at least daily when there is activity, by Custodial Services.

 - Custodial employees receive training on procedures as they are developed and updated.
 Training records are stored in PCC’s learning management system and/or in the Custodial Service Managers’ offices.

-- Step 1: Cleaning and sanitizing will be done with a hydrogen peroxide-based mixture with water at a 1:32 ratio for light-duty cleaning.
+- Step 1: Cleaning/sanitizing will be done with a hydrogen peroxide-based mixture with water at 1:32 ratio for light duty cleaning.
 A microfiber cloth will be utilized for cleaning all surfaces.

 - Step 2.
 Disinfecting will be done with a germicidal bleach solution 1:32 ratio or 1oz per spray bottle.
 The bleach solution will be made fresh daily.
 The solution will be dispensed onto a microfiber cloth with the spray nozzle.
 The solution once applied will be allowed to air dry on the surface.

 - The Exposure Response Triage Team will notify Custodial Services and the Local Public Health Authority of any space used or occupied by an individual suspected or confirmed of being infected with COVID-19.
-Upon notification, Custodial Services will complete the following tasks:
+Upon notification, Custodial Services will complete the following:

-- Clean, sanitize, and disinfect any isolation rooms/areas, common areas, high-touch-surfaces, and any shared equipment where that individual is known to have had or may have had physical contact.
+- Affected areas include any isolation rooms/areas, common areas, high-touch-surfaces, and any shared equipment where that individual is known to have had or may have had physical contact.

 Custodial Services cleaning frequency

-- Restrooms and public entry touchpoints, as well as other identified high use areas, will receive cleaning, sanitizing, and disinfecting at least once a day, and again four hours after the first treatment.
+- Restrooms and public entry touch points, as well as other identified high use areas, will receive cleaning/sanitizing and disinfecting at least once a day, and again four hours after first treatment.